 Arrested at the Burning

-The day before he was freed he wrote his hopes for his country and himself in an autograph book.
+The day before he was freed Billy wrote his hopes for his country and himself in an autograph book.
 How could he have guessed the path for both would be tortuous, bloody and unfinished 100 years later?

-Civil War And a Dilemma Looms
+IRA Split And a Big Dilemma Looms

 Peacetime and Family

-On St. Valentine’s Day 1926 he married (Annie) May O’Reilly a Cooper’s daughter from the same address, in their local parish church St Agatha’s on North William Street.
+On St. Valentine’s Day 1926 he married (Annie) May O’Reilly, a Cooper’s daughter from the same address, in their local parish church St Agatha’s on North William Street.
 The couple stayed in Ballybough into the late 1930s while raising a son Liam (RIP 2011) and a daughter Eileen.

 She adds “Some of my friends remember my grandad letting them use the shop after hours as a kind of meeting place where they played darts and he provided a few minerals to keep them off the roads”.